Dental Implants – Edison, NJ

 Dental Implants Post-Op Instructions

-As a Fellow of the International Congress of Oral Implantologists, Dr. Rosenfeld has completed hundreds of hours of advanced training in the field of dental implants.
-This allows him to surgically place your implants right here in the comfort of our familiar office, making your treatment process incredibly convenient.
-After your procedure, our team will provide you with personalized guidelines for making a smooth and speedy recovery.
+After your placement procedure, you will be be given personalized guidelines for making a smooth and speedy recovery.
 Below, you’ll find some basic dental implant post-op instructions in Edison and what you can expect throughout the healing process.

 What to Do Directly After Dental Implant Surgery

-It’s important to follow our aftercare guidelines to a tee in order for the implant post to successfully integrate with your jawbone and have the ability to last for decades.
-After Dr. Rosenfeld has sutured your gum tissue closed, a blood clot will begin forming over the area.
-Try not to disturb this blood clot; it could prevent your gums from healing around the implant.
+It’s important to follow your surgeon's aftercare guidelines in order for the implant post to successfully integrate with your jawbone and have the ability to last for decades.
+Make sure to AVOID:

 - Drinking through a straw.